 Residents are selected through our Open Call application process.
 Applications are reviewed by Flux Factory administrators, current residents, and our Advisory Committee (a group of invited cultural producers).
 Prospective residents with standout applications will undergo an interview via Skype or in-person at Flux Factory, if within a reasonable travel distance.

 Cost varies for different opportunities.
 See residency call for more information.

-Flux Factory has unique ties to myriad organizations throughout New York City and abroad.
-We are excited to offer six-month fully funded residencies for six culturally under-served artists through 2011 and 2012, thanks to The New York Community Trust.
+Flux Factory has unique ties to myriad organizations throughout New York City and abroad, including six-month fully funded residencies for six culturally under-served artists through 2011 and 2012, thanks to The New York Community Trust.

 Residency Unlimited supports Flux Factory’s international residency program and provides highly personalized support to each of its resident artists at Flux Factory.
 Residency Unlimited explores innovative art residency formats and fosters customized residencies to support the practices of local and international artists and curators.
 RU operates across multiple platforms and communities, and fosters collaborative partnerships by tapping into multifaceted resources locally and internationally.